Choose Your Mac

 Next Guide. »

 Choosing a Mac is not a difficult task.
-Apple currently sells six Macintosh models (with the exception of the Xserve) that can be purchased directly from Apple such as an Apple Retail location or the online Apple Store.
-You can also purchase Macs via an Apple Authorized Reseller.
-You can purchase either a pre-built system or customize one, what Apple calls a custom configuration.
+Apple currently sells six different Macintosh models , three models in both the desktop and portable categories.
+Apple also sells a server-level model called the Xserve but that is geared towards specific server use cases that the normal home user would not require.
+You can purchased a Mac directly from Apple via the company's Apple Retail stores or the online Apple Store.
+You can also purchase a Mac from an Apple Authorized Reseller such as Amazon.com, MacMall, Best Buy and others.
+You can purchase either a pre-built system or customize one to your unique needs and requirements.

 Pleae read Part Nine in the 'How To Switch' series for a brief overview on how to narrow down a portable or desktop model.
-You'll know your how you will use your future Mac and will have identified models that will best serve your needs.
+You'll know how you will use your future Mac and will have identified models that will best serve your needs.

 Updates